Pocono Mountain West High School: Athletic facilities

 Pocono Mountain West's athletic facilities include one all-weather track, two baseball fields, one field hockey field, one football field, one general purpose field, one main gym, two auxiliary gyms, one pool, two soccer fields, two softball fields, and four tennis courts.

 Clubs and activities

-Students at Pocono Mountain West can join the following clubs: Student council, Scholastic Ccrimmage, FBLA, Odyssey of the Mind, SADD, Science Olympiad, Leo Club, Speech and debate, lettuce club, and mock trial.
+Students at Pocono Mountain West can join the following clubs: Student Council, Scholastic Scrimmage, FBLA, Odyssey of the Mind, SADD, Science Olympiad, Leo Club, Speech and Debate, and Mock Trial.